 No two leaders are alike.
 Most of them may be inspiring, but not all embrace the perfect set of qualities worth emulating.
 But it’s okay.
 What matters more is the impact of their work to the teams they are managing and to the advancement of the business or the organization’s vision.

 Have you ever thought which kind of leader are you?
 Are you the punctual, fair, and the problem solver type?
-Or are you the type that avoids conflict, blame others, and protect yourself at all costs?
+Or are you the type that avoids conflict, blames others, and protects yourself at all costs?
 Do you want others to like you or respect you?

 How Anxiety Affects our Leadership Ability